|

 mixing edible chocolate slime without condensed milkPin

-STEP 3: Powder sugar your hands up and then start kneading the mixture!
+Next, powder sugar your hands and then knead the mixture!
 It’s time to get a bit messy!

 adding powder sugar to edible chocolate slime mixturePin